How to Mix and Use Gluten Free FlourGluten Free

 The widespread nature of Celiac and gluten sensitivity makes it highly probable that you will have a friend or relative with this condition come to dinner or a party at your home at some point in the future if it hasn’t happened already!

-As a result, I consider gluten free baking to be an essential skill in order to accommodate these folks without any loss of enjoyment for the guests who are able to tolerate wheat.
+As a result, I consider baking with homemade gluten free flour to be an essential skill in order to accommodate these folks without any loss of enjoyment for the guests who are able to tolerate wheat.

 Successful gluten free baking tastes as yummy to those who eat wheat as it does to those who don’t!

-The picture above is of a plate of gluten free chocolate chip cookies that I baked and brought to an open house at my son’s high school a few months ago.
+The picture above shows a plate of chocolate chip cookies made with gluten free flour that I baked and brought to an open house at my son’s high school a few months ago.
 It was the very first platter to have all the cookies disappear!

-I guarantee that if you learn to bake gluten free, your baked goods will be a big hit at school and community events.
+I guarantee that if you learn to bake with gluten free flour, your baked goods will be a big hit at school and community events.
 More people are gluten free than you might think!

 If you would like to learn to bake gluten free to provide options for your gluten intolerant or Celiac friends and family or to just mix it up in your own home once in awhile to give everyone a break from wheat (most people eat far too much!), below is a simple guide for mixing all purpose gluten free flour that you can use as an easy substitute for your wheat based recipes.

-Mixing Gluten Free Flour as a Substitute for Wheat
+Mixing Homemade Gluten Free Flour as a Substitute for Wheat

 The problem with gluten free baking is that the gluten itself is the very ingredient that holds moisture and binds everything together.